I love a bit of quality beef, but it does seem to be somewhat démodé at the moment with it getting a “green” slating regardless, seemingly, of source.

 The beef had that lovely richness of flavour you only get from quality dry aged beef and the generous cap of fat was just a total flavour bomb.

 Aligned to the undoubted quality of this beef was a generosity in term of quantity.
-Two, very thick cut, slabs represented a very hearty yeoman’s portion and thus good value (if not cheap – pays you money and takes your choice as the saying goes) I thought.
+Two, very thick cut, slabs represented a very hearty yeoman’s portion and thus good value (if not cheap – you pays your money and takes your choice as the saying goes) I thought.

-In terms of the overall package, with the trimming, you certainly get a decent plateful
+In terms of the overall package, with the trimmings, you certainly get a decent plateful

 A very volumous Yorkie (only with beef, if you please, J), with the right texture (not too soggy and not too crisp) to enable gravy to be poured into it and retained.